-- Informal Workforce Market sustained by the perception of high fixed employment costs and the relative availability of 'freelancers' and contract workers. - Hurdles for Foreign Skilled Labor with no special provisions for high value-adding professionals and limited encouragement for knowledge transfer. - Shallow Beirut Stock Exchange with low capitalization (at ~US\$ 11 billion1) and very low trading volumes, reducing its attractiveness for listing and as a possible source of capital. - Infrastructure Patches across the country to cover for the poor state of development across the territory, particularly in terms of cost and quality of ICT, broadband, roads, and electricity, and leading to significantly reduced competitiveness of SMEs.
+- Informal Workforce Market sustained by the perception of high fixed employment costs and the relative availability of 'freelancers' and contract workers. - Hurdles for Foreign Skilled Labor with no special provisions for high value-adding professionals and limited encouragement for knowledge transfer.

+- Shallow Beirut Stock Exchange with low capitalization (at ~US\$ 11 billion1) and very low trading volumes, reducing its attractiveness for listing and as a possible source of capital. - Infrastructure Patches across the country to cover for the poor state of development across the territory, and leading to significantly reduced competitiveness of SMEs.